Tsawwassen/vercel-project/README.md

 - Still to do
   - DONE - Have a public page, other then the login
   - DONE - Ensure that API is only accessible to my app (ie no public access)
-    - Can I make public and private API setup?
-      - Yes I can, DONE
   - Connect with a database
     - Just do a basic CRUD setup
-    - Ensure that only my app can connect with the database
+    - DONE* - Ensure that only my app can connect with the database
-      - This might just work with the API routing if the user the auth'd or not.
-      - User auth might not be as secure as only allowing it from my backend, but its a temp solution
-      - Need to consider SSR and CSR pages are loaded with database information. again handle auth'd and not users.
+      - This is handled by clerk auth
+      - * The one thing to note is that if a user is allowed to access the database function
+        - Example, only select users have access to update a record
+    - Because the db object is only used on the server (either in private or public api folders), this will allow only my app to talk with the database
+      - Check if this is true
+      - NOTE - Never import the db object inside a 'use client' component.
+This would expose the database to the client

 # Future Plan Notes
-- Make two different access levels for users
+- Make different access levels for users
 - Do automated testing....
+- ESLint ?
+  - Currently there is a bug that giving me an error.
+This seems to be a know issue and only started a couple days ago